Curate Terms and Conditions

-THESE TERMS INCLUDE A BINDING ARBITRATION CLAUSE AND A CLASS ACTION WAIVER IN SECTION 14.
-THESE PROVISIONS AFFECTS YOUR RIGHTS TO RESOLVE DISPUTES WITH CURATE AND YOU SHOULD REVIEW THEM CAREFULLY.
+THESE TERMS INCLUDE A BINDING ARBITRATION CLAUSE AND A CLASS ACTION WAIVER IN SECTION 15.
+THESE PROVISIONS AFFECT YOUR RIGHTS TO RESOLVE DISPUTES WITH CURATE AND YOU SHOULD REVIEW THEM CAREFULLY.

 By accessing, downloading, copying, or otherwise using the Application, You acknowledge that You have read this Agreement, understand it, and agree to be bound by its terms and conditions.
 Curate will not and does not grant You access to the Application unless You agree to the terms of this Agreement.